aludnam/inmf/README.txt

 Example 1)

 Run the code example_sim.m.
-The data is simulated from 8 sources; the true sources are shown in Supplementary Figure S10. peval.Kinput=15 sources are specified in the code.
+The data is simulated from 8 sources. peval.Kinput=15 sources are specified in the code.

 Observe the estimated sources updating over time.
 Note that after iteration j, sources (j+1) to K are re-initialized to noise.

 Example 2)

-Run example_fig1_sim.m.
-This is simulated data in a # shape, as shown in Fig. 1b in the manuscript.
+Run example_fig4_sim.m.
+This is simulated data in a # shape, as shown in Fig. 4a in the manuscript.
 The number of sources is estimated to be 30, based on PCA.
 10 runs are carried out, and the results across runs are combined.

 Example 3)

-Run example_fig1_exp.m.
-This is real data of a 18 X 18 pixel region of QD-labelled tubulin, as shown in Fig. 1c in the manuscript.
+Run example_fig4_exp.m.
+This is real data of a 18 X 18 pixel region of QD-labelled tubulin, as shown in Fig. 4b in the manuscript.
 The number of sources is estimated to be 34, based on PCA.
 10 runs are carried out, and the results across runs are combined.

 Example 4)

-Run example_exp.m.
-This is real data of out-of-focus QDs as shown in Fig. S3b of the paper.
+Run example_fig6_exp.m.
+This is real data of out-of-focus QDs as shown in Fig. 6b of the manuscript.
 The number of sources is estimated to be 22, based on PCA.

 LICENCE: